isomerpages/moe-yiochukangsec/_our-story/School Logo.md

 *   The roots branch out in five directions symbolising the core values of Perseverance, Respect, Integrity, Dedication, and Excellence (PRIDE).
 The roots are the foundation for the tree to grow and flourish.
 The tree reaching towards the sky symbolises the students acquiring social and emotional competencies and maximising their potential in whatever they do.<br>&nbsp;

 *   The birds flying in the sky represent the creative and entrepreneurial spirit.
 They represent our students going beyond the school and its curriculum to venture into uncharted territories in their pursuit of lifelong learning.
-With moral courage, confidence and resilience, they will go the extra mile to serve the nation.<br></p>
+With moral courage, confidence and resilience, they will go the extra mile to serve the nation.<br><p></p>

-&nbsp;&nbsp;</div>
+&nbsp;&nbsp;

 </li>